Potassium – What You Need To Know.

 Potassium plays a vital role in regulating fluid, sending nerve signals and muscle contractions.

 Potassium aids your kidneys in eliminating the extra sodium from your body through the urine.
-This is something to be thankful for, in light of the fact that an excess of sodium can cause hypertension and other problems!
+This is something to be thankful for because an excess of sodium can cause hypertension and other problems!

 Bone health and regulation of calcium absorption and calcium loss from your body is tied to its potassium levels.
 This implies that potassium is important to prevent thinning of your bones.